Generalisations of Matrix Partitions : Complexity and Obstructions: Preliminaries

-It is not hard to check that $(\symb{\CSP},\sigma)$-structures correspond exactly to the usual notion of relational $\sigma$-structures, and homomorphisms between $(\symb{\CSP},\sigma)$-structures to usual homomorphisms.
+It is not hard to check that the notion of $(\symb{\CSP},\sigma)$-structures is equivalent to the usual notion of relational $\sigma$-structures, and homomorphisms between $(\symb{\CSP},\sigma)$-structures are equivalent to usual homomorphisms.
 Notice that homomorphisms between $(\symb{01},\sigma)$-structures are exactly full homomorphisms on relational structures.
+The following immediately follows from the definitions.